openedx-unsupported/devstack/README.rst

 support Elasticsearch 7 yet.
 As we complete these migrations, we will update the dependencies of these containers.

+Currently, Devstack and MYSQL interact poorly with newer Apple Machines which use "M1" Chips.
+An error causes provisioning to fail.
+A workaround is to specify ``platform: linux/amd64`` under the heading ``mysql57`` in ``docker-compose.yml`` and attempting to provision again.

 Advanced Configuration Options
 ------------------------------